AmanSK5/Windows-Deployment/README.md

 # Windows-Deployment
-Scripts to help when creating images for deployment
+Scripts to help you when you're creating images for deployment